simple-login/app/docs/ssl.md

-# SSL, HTTPS, and HSTS
+# SSL, HTTPS, HSTS and additional security measures

 It's highly recommended to enable SSL/TLS on your server, both for the web app and email server.